lbdremy/scrapinode/README.md

 // Define an operation for a specific route and content scrapinode.use('society6.com','title',function(window){
   var $ = window.$;
-  var url = window.location.href; // maybe you want to check for some reasons var title = $('h1[itemprop="name"]').text();
+  var url = window.location.href; // url of the page maybe you want to check for some reasons var title = $('h1[itemprop="name"]').text();
   if(!title) return null;
   return title;